Also see the entries in the Monash Course Finder.

-For non-arts students entry to the diploma requires the approval of your home faculty or home university.
+For non-arts students entry to the diploma requires the approval of your home faculty.
 Students admitted into the diploma negotiate a suitable program of study in consultation with their home faculty, and the relevant language discipline.

 You should discuss your application with your home faculty and seek approval before lodging the application form.

 Students who have completed some language electives at university may be eligible to apply for mid year intake into the Diploma in Languages.